ekiwi/rtl-repair/Readme.md

 ## Artifact Setup

-_This step should take around 1min._
+_This step should take around 2 min._

 First we need to create a virtual environment in the root folder of the repository.
 This virtual environment needs to be activated in all later steps.